johnsontri/notes/freebsd/bsdcloudinit/autobuild.rst

 Working Flow
 ============

-Create a raw image file, 1.1GB is the min requirement
+Create a raw image file
 --------------------------------------------------------

+- 1.1GB is the min requirement

 ::